jayceemariel/jayceemariel/README.md

 Hi there 👋
 # I'm Mariel

 I'm a sophomore at Ateneo de Manila University currently taking BS Management Information Systems as my undergrad.
-I have always had a passion in designing and creating piece for the funs.
+I have always had a passion in designing and creating pieces for the funs.

 <!--
 **jayceemariel/jayceemariel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.